williamberrios/williamberrios.github.io/_pages/about.md

 {: style="text-align: justify" }
 -->
 {: style="text-align: justify" }
 I'm William, a bachelor in Mechatronics Engineering (Robotics 🤖) from [UNI](https://www.uni.edu.pe/).
-Recently, I have worked as a research intern at the [The Center for Brains, Minds & Machines - MIT](https://cbmm.mit.edu/) working with [Arturo Deza](http://arturodeza.wikidot.com/) examining the potential of Visual Transformers and adversarial training on the modeling of the ventral stream processing.
+Currently, I am working as a research intern at the [The Center for Brains, Minds & Machines - MIT](https://cbmm.mit.edu/) working with [Arturo Deza](http://arturodeza.wikidot.com/) examining the potential of Visual Transformers and adversarial training on the modeling of the ventral stream processing.
 Previously, I worked as a computer vision research intern developing a deep active learning framework to help curators efficiently label biomedical images at the [Electronic Visualization Laboratory](https://www.evl.uic.edu/)  under the supervision of Professor [Elisabeta Marai](https://cs.uic.edu/profiles/g-marai/).
 {: style="text-align: justify" }